tjungblu/kubernetes/REBASE.openshift.md

     exhibiting test failure.
 If in doubt, ask for help!
 - Verify the code with `make verify`

+## Important Reviewer Considerations

+The rebases have to merge from the latest OCP release to the very last supported, for example from 4.9 all the way down to 4.6.
+It can happen that one of the earlier releases (eg 4.7) might be further ahead than the other rebases.
+This means that a customer upgrading a cluster from the ahead version (4.7) could regress on the missing fixes in later releases (4.8, 4.9 etc).

+There is a prow check in the `verify-commits` job that will test that commits in the current PR are also present in (n+2) branches ahead.
+This might have several false-positives due to the upstream release process, but it can be a helpful indicator that this PR is sane.
+The output of the tool can be found in the stdout log of the prow job, usually found in the artifacts `artifacts/test/artifacts/logs/scripts.log` path.

+Another check that should be done by the reviewer is the upstream release date check where you ensure that the rebase versions are close together in their release dates.
+Check out the respective rebases that are being proposed and cross-reference them with the [k/k release page](https://kubernetes.io/releases/). k/k z releases come once around the middle of a month, so if the upstream version release dates are further apart than 2-3 weeks leave make a remark about this and request an update.

 ## Reacting to new commits

 Inevitably, a rebase will take long enough that new commits will end up being